5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 ### Test the global trap

 We can test this: we could insert a line with a full stop[^stop] into, say, `CountLettersIn`.
-But that is awkward: we don't really want to change our source code in order to test error trapping.
+But that is awkward: we don't really want to change our source code in order to test error trapping; many applications crashed in production because a programmer forgot to remove a break point  before going live.
 Therefore we invent an additional setting in the INI file:

 ~~~
 [Config]